Export view data

 3. Beside the export you want to download, click Download.
 The system downloads the export to your computer’s Downloads folder.
 Exported file in inbox download

-Note: When you delete a scheduled export, previously exported files for the schedule are removed from your inbox.
+Note: When you delete a scheduled export, previously exported files for the schedule no longer appear in your inbox.

 Exports that run frequently or cover large data sets affect responsiveness for your entire organization.
 Exports are queued for processing in the order they are submitted, so when many exports are triggered at the same time, you might find that the exports are showing in the Inbox with a submitted status.
 Therefore, when creating exports configure them so that they give you the information to run your business effectively, but consider some of the following best practices to maximize performance.